Ingalls AAA/TAA Procedures

 Unlike traditional surgery, which involves a large incision and lengthy recovery period, endovascular repair involves small incisions in the groin and image-guided catheter placement of a stent graft to reinforce the weakened section of the aorta and prevent rupture.
 While not all patients are candidates for these procedures, they are highly effective alternatives to open surgery – particularly for high-risk patients with multiple medical conditions.

 How Endovascular AAA Repair Works

-For many individuals, particularly high-risk patients with many medical problems, major surgery is not an option, and until recently, there was no alternative.
+For many individuals, particularly high-risk patients with many medical problems, major surgery is not an option.

 Within a few hours after the procedure, patients are encouraged to walk, and most are discharged within 24 to 48 hours.
 While some patients may not be candidates for the procedure, it is an excellent alternative to open surgery.
 Additional benefits include less blood loss, a faster recovery and fewer complications.

 The standard treatment for TAA is open-chest aneurysm repair, but interventional radiologists at Ingalls are able to treat many thoracic and thoraco-abdominal aneurysms with endovascular stent grafting.
 Using a delivery catheter and X-ray guidance, the interventional radiologist places a thoracic stent graft inside the thoracic aortic aneurysm, without the need for surgery.
 Once placed in the correct location, the stent graft expands to fit within the diameter of the thoracic aorta and provides a new path for the blood flow.

 Patients may be candidates for endovascular stent grafting if their thoracic aneurysm is five centimeters or more in size and has not ruptured.
 Physical characteristics of the aorta and the aortic aneurysm itself also are important factors when determining if endovascular repair is the best treatment.